-The Cleveland Cultural Gardens Federation has set up an Information Kiosk on MLK Blvd. near the midpoint of the Gardens (by the German Garden on the east side of the street).
+The Cleveland Cultural Gardens Federation has an information kiosk on MLK Boulevard, near the midpoint of the Gardens (by the German Garden on the east side of the street).
 There you can find a map and other information about the Gardens.
-There is also an online mapping app that you can send to you phone or tablet that will help you navigate and learn more about the Gardens on your visit.
-Find it at http://www.clevelandculturalgardens.org/map

 What is the Cleveland Cultural Gardens Federation?

-For many decades, CCGF members have given their time, talent and treasure to build new gardens and raise funds to improve the gardens with new statues, monuments, plants and other features.
-They also do the mundane but necessary tasks like weeding and planting flowers – all for the love of their heritage and their City.
+For decades, CCGF members (i.e., all the gardens) have given their time, talents and treasures to build new gardens and raise funds to improve the gardens with new statues, monuments, plants and other features.
+It’s a labor of love to preserve our city’s cultural heritage.

 What will I see in the Cleveland Cultural Gardens?

-There are currently 29 Cultural Gardens with about 6 more in progress.
-Each Garden has a sign and a flag of the nation it represents.
-In any particular Garden you may see statues of famous cultural figures, monuments to significant achievements and the like.
-The monuments focus on culture – science, music, art, history and heritage.
-Since these are gardens, you will also see trees, shrubs and flowers that may represent the particular garden’s home country.
-Some gardens have fountains or other water features.
-Note that there are several Cultural Gardens that have a presence on both East and MLK Boulevards with stairways or other access connecting them.
+Gardens focus on culture – science, music, art, literature and philosophy – rather than political or military history.
+The gardens also feature trees, shrubs and flowers that are native to the particular garden’s home country.
+Note that there are several Cultural Gardens that have a presence on both East and MLK Boulevards, with stairways or other paths connecting them.